Skip navigation

 British Values and Protected Characteristics in Primary Education

-Ofsted state that “No matter what type of school they attend, it is important that all children gain an understanding of the world they are growing up in, and learn how to live alongside, and show respect for, a diverse range of people.”
+“No matter what type of school they attend, it is important that all children gain an understanding of the world they are growing up in, and learn how to live alongside, and show respect for, a diverse range of people.” – Ofsted, 2025

-• An overview of the statutory Primary RSHE curriculum and where British Values and Protected Characteristics sit within the whole school Personal Development curriculum
+• Clarify where British Values and Protected Characteristics fit within your Personal Development and RSHE curriculum

 Painswick RFC